althetinkerer/althetinkerer.github.io/_posts/2019-2-6-Hello-World.md

 <p>2009 - 2016</p>
 <p>This is another one of the "best" jobs on my list.
 I learned to excel at security in this role.
 This was a Linux shop with some Mac machines floating around.
 This another smaller shop that specializes in "Offensive Security".
 So, there was plenty of opportunities to work on offensive security, while my department was the "defensive" part of the company.
 Most companies concentrate what they specialize in and because we were dealing with security.
 We only had a small list of trusted vendors, so basically everything had to be done in-house.
 This means you have to have someone who can perform those "in-house" IT duties.
 One of the perks of working with an offensive security company is you get to demo things against your network.
 I also demo's software for our customers.
 I was able to be opened up to some exploit work, malware analysis, social engineering, windows exploitation, and wireless exploitation.
 This allowed me to get a better grasp providing security to hardware, networks(mobile, phone, routing), programming techniques(scripting, application and web), and applications.
 The skills here not only allowed me to improve my "defensive", it also gave me a set of "offensive" skills I use today.</p>
 <ul>
+  <li>Research and deploy best encryption for company protection</li>
   <li>Manage Datacenter network
   <li>Manage multiple in-house github repos for different github projects</li>
   <li>Maintain all users on linux environment</li>